JustTheHero/web_online_store/README.md

 #Preview the production build locally
 npm run preview
 ```
-# The built application will be served at http://localhost:4173

 ## 7. Problems:
 * No problems where found in the final version (Milestone 3).